ncbi/vadr/documentation/install.md

 ```
 The final step is to update your environment variables.
-(See vadr/README.txt for more information.)
+(See https://github.com/nawrockie/vadr/blob/0.991/documentation/install.md for more information.)

 If you are using the bash shell, add the following
-lines to the '.bashrc' file in your home directory:
+lines to the end of your '.bashrc' file in your home

-export VADRINSTALLDIR=<full path to directory in which you ran install.sh>
+directory:

+export VADRINSTALLDIR="/panfs/pan1/infernal/notebook/19_1120_vadr_0p993_release/test-install-block1"
 export VADRSCRIPTSDIR="$VADRINSTALLDIR/vadr"
 export VADRMODELDIR="$VADRINSTALLDIR/vadr-models"
-export VADRINFERNALDIR="$VADRINSTALLDIR/infernal-dev/src"
+export VADRINFERNALDIR="$VADRINSTALLDIR/infernal/binaries"
-export VADREASELDIR="$VADRINSTALLDIR/infernal-dev/easel/miniapps"
+export VADREASELDIR="$VADRINSTALLDIR/infernal/binaries"
 export VADRBIOEASELDIR="$VADRINSTALLDIR/Bio-Easel"
 export VADRSEQUIPDIR="$VADRINSTALLDIR/sequip"
 export VADRBLASTDIR="$VADRINSTALLDIR/ncbi-blast/bin"